johnrnelson/api-puppy/README.md

 - [x] [Cross Domain Example](https://www.johnrnelson.com/test/api-tek.html)

-Send us hello if you find this usefull.
+Send us a hello if you find this usefull.